mujasoft/readme_consultant/README.md

 │ audience.
 <contd>
 ```
 ---
+## Limitations
+- LLMs can still make mistakes and/or hallucinate.
+- User's repository must have an existing `README.md` file.
+- Currently only tested on MacOS and on a M1 Macbook Pro with 16GB RAM.

+---
 ## License

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.